 Tubu Tree Camp: Our full report

-The raised main area at Tubu Tree feels like an enormous tree house and the views over the seasonal plains in front of the camp are fantastic.
-On our most recent visit , we were welcomed by a vast number of red lechwe and a family of warthog right in front of the camp.
-Although the plains were dry when we visited, the view changes completely during the flood season when the plains in front of the camp fill with water.
+The raised main area at Tubu Tree feels like an enormous tree house, with fantastic views over the seasonal floodplains in front of camp.
+Although the plains were dry when we last visited, in October 2017, the view changes completely during the flood season when the land fills with water.

-The dining area on the opposite end is large and simply decorated, but we felt it lacked some of the atmosphere created with the rest of the building.
-One of our favourite features, however, is the quirky bar, hand carved from a large sausage tree and built around trees to the front of the camp.
-From here a a wooden walkway leads down to a small plunge pool and sundeck.
-Just beyond this is the firepit, where a fire is lit most evenings and early mornings.
+The dining area, while large and simply decorated, rather lacks the atmosphere of the rest of the building.
+One of our favourite features, though, is the quirky bar, hand carved from a large sausage tree and built around trees to the front of the camp.
+From here a wooden walkway leads down to a small plunge pool and sundeck, and – just beyond – a firepit, where a fire is lit most evenings.
 The camp also has a small curio shop.

 Activities at Tubu Tree vary with the water levels in the Jao Reserve.
-For a good portion of the year, the emphasis is usually on day and night game drives, but when water levels permit – usually between May and end of September – then motorboat trips and fishing are possible.
-Mokoro trips are available all year round but have different launch sites depending on the water levels.
-When at their highest, the mokoro excursions leave from the front of camp; once the waters recede the mokoro station is moved to a spot just a short drive from the camp.
+For a good portion of the year, the emphasis is on day and night game drives, but when water levels permit – usually between May and end of September – then motorboat trips and fishing are possible.
+Mokoro trips are available all year round, from the front of camp when water levels are at their highest, but a short drive away once the waters recede.

-If you're staying in the Jao Reserve for more than a few days, you might think about including a night sleeping out at the hide – a simple raised platform in the bush about 20 minutes’ drive from camp.
-These sleep-outs don't cost any extra, but are obviously weather dependent and need to be requested in advance.
+If you're staying in the Jao Reserve for more than a few days, you might consider a night sleeping out at the hide – a simple raised platform in the bush about 20 minutes’ drive from Tubu Tree.
+Suitable for groups of up to four people, these sleep-outs don't cost any extra, but they are obviously weather dependent and need to be requested in advance.

-Directions: Access to camp is usually via a light-aircraft transfer to Hunda airstrip.
-It is approximately ten minutes’ drive between the airstrip and camp.
-It can sometimes be accessed by boat from Jao, Kwetsani or Jacana, depending on the water levels.
+- Access to camp is usually via a light-aircraft transfer to Hunda airstrip, followed by a drive to camp of approximately ten minutes.
+Tubu Tree can sometimes be accessed by boat from Jao, Kwetsani or Jacana, depending on the water levels.